-Anyone who develops symptoms of COVID-19 should contact their health care provider about testing as soon as possible.
+Anyone who develops symptoms of COVID-19 -- even those who are fully vaccinated or have had COVID-19 in the past -- should contact their health care provider about testing as soon as possible.
 Early testing is critical to slowing the spread of COVID-19 in Clark County.

 Here is guidance for people who have or think they have COVID-19:

 - What to do if you have confirmed or suspected COVID-19 (Español) (русский)

 - What to do if you were potentially exposed to someone with COVID-19 (Español) (русский)

 - What to do if you have symptoms of COVID-19 and have not been around anyone diagnosed with COVID-19 (Español) (русский)

 People who are unable to access testing through their regular health care provider, those who do not have a health care provider or those who are uninsured can find providers offering testing on our COVID-19 testing webpage.

 The Washington State Secretary of Health issued a health order mandating the use of cloth face coverings, effective June 26, 2020.
 The health order was updated in May 2021 to include exceptions for people who are fully vaccinated.

 People who are fully vaccinated are not required to wear face coverings under the statewide mask mandate.
 However, given increasing virus activity and new information about the highly infectious delta variant, Clark County Public Health is recommending everyone, regardless of vaccination status, wear a face covering in indoor public places.
 This recommendation aligns with updated guidance from the Centers for Disease Control and Prevention.